zeroschism/libvmod-geoip/README.rst

 2011-09-26 -- Original version by Hauke Lampe 2014-12-23 -- Refinements to utilize the expanded data available in GeoIPCity and access ipv6 from GeoIPCityv6 by Adam Schumacher
-2015-01-16 -- Updates to the install files and documentation by Adam Schumacher
+2015-01-16 -- Updates to the install files and documentation by Adam Schumacher 2015-01-20 -- Refine how the dat files are loaded and simplify install options

 COPYRIGHT
 =========